chaiso-krit/LLM-Pokemon-Red/README.md

 - Google Gemini (gemini-2.0-flash)

 *Note: This version currently only supports Google's Gemini API.
-Support for other LLMs may be added in future updates.*
+Removed support for other LLM's while I solve it for Gemini as the API is free.*

-## Tips for Best Results
+## Tips

 - Adjust the `decision_cooldown` in your config based on your Gemini API quota:
-  - Recommended: 1.0-2.0 seconds for most Gemini API keys
+  - Recommended: 3-6 seconds for most Gemini API keys
-  - If you have a high quota: 0.5 seconds may work
-  - If you encounter rate limiting: increase to 3.0+ seconds
+  - If you encounter rate limiting: increase to 6+ seconds
-- Consider API costs when running extended benchmarks
+- Consider API costs when running for extended time
-- Try different LLMs to see their unique "play styles"
-- Increase the `debug_mode` value to see detailed logs

 ## Contributing